-On our recent tour of the Maremma, we fell in love with Pitigliano and its little sisters Sorano and Sovana, the so-called “tufa towns”.
+On our recent tour of the Maremma, in southern Tuscany, we fell in love with Pitigliano and its little sisters Sorano and Sovana, the so-called “tufa towns”.
 Among the most mesmerising sights in the Maremma, these small towns seem to grow out of the rock itself and linger n the memory long after you’ve left.

 Watching the sun going down from the terraces in Pitigliano, entering Sorano’s ancient gate and visiting the fascinating churches of Sovana, are experiences that will stay with you forever.
 Reasons why more and more people are choosing to visit this southern corner of Tuscany.